navjak/navjak.github.io/_projects/base_transformer_nlp.md

 ---
 layout: page
-title: project 4
+title: Base Transformer NLP
-description: another without an image
+description: PyTorch implementation of the Transformer architecture from "Attention Is All You Need" (Vaswani et al., 2017)
 img:
 importance: 3
-category: fun
+category: Paper/Model Implementations
 ---

 Every project has a beautiful feature showcase page.